 5. Using Images in Email

 From inviting hero images to enticing product images, imagery can really elevate the impact of an email.
 However, if done incorrectly, the opposite effect can occur.
+If you want a crisp design without distractions, learn how to effortlessly remove picture background.

 Avoid This: